Google Sign-In Required

 Purpose And When To Use It¶

-This runbook explains how to promote a merged hotfix into the release branch and trigger the staging release flow for a specific service.
+This runbook explains how to promote a merged hotfix into the release branch and trigger the staging release flow for a specific repository.

 Use this workflow when an urgent fix must be deployed to staging outside the normal cut-off cadence, or when the current staging candidate needs an extra fix before production validation completes.